-This is a time when doing things remotely is more the exception than the rule.
+This is a time when doing things remotely is the expectation rather than the exception.
 Kids are learning from a distance, people are meeting from a distance, colleagues are working from a distance, and most of us are being social from a distance.
 Maybe it’s because we love what we do, but we tend to ascribe personal characteristics to our products.
-In fact, every switched rack PDU and network controlled power strip is like a child that is being sent out into the world to do good.
-Because of this our “children” often find themselves in some of the most challenging environments.
+In fact, every switched rack PDU and network controlled power strip is like a child being sent out into the world to do good.
+Because of this, our “children” often find themselves in some of the most challenging environments.

 Want to get to the nuts and bolts?
 Rack PDUs that are considered ‘intelligent PDUs’ or ‘switched rack PDUs’ can do the following (and more):

 1) Meter input and output power at the unit – including power usage, quality, and capacity

 2) Make network connections either via ethernet or Bluetooth

 3) Use a software interface to monitor, measure, and control the PDUs